metaplex-foundation/developer-hub/src/pages/core/plugins/royalties.md

 ## Creators

 The creators list is a distribution list of where the earned royalties are sent.
-You can have up to 5 creators in your list that earn from royalties and the total share between all memembers must add up to 100%.
+You can have up to 5 creators in your list that earn from royalties and the total share between all members must add up to 100%.

 {% dialect-switcher title="Creators Array" %}
 {% dialect title="JavaScript" id="js" %}